Why Do My Hiking Boots Hurt My Toes? (7 Possible Reasons)

 Whether your boots are too big, too small, or fit just right, there could be pain caused by improper lacing.

 Some people can get away with just the classic lacing techniques that our boots come with, while others need something different.
+I personally need my shoes to be pretty tight, which a lot of people don’t like!

 For boots that are too big, one of the most common ways to keep your foot from sliding around is to use a runner’s loop.